Jhgomez/sopes1/project2/README.md

 2. `helm fetch harbor/harbor --untar`, this generates a Harbor directory with the "values.yml" file

 3. Edit "values.yml" you need to configure this `expose.ingress.hosts.core` and this `externalURL` to a domain name you want, we will use that domain name later, mine is `core.harbor.sopes` .
-Also set `tls.enable` to false.
+Also set `tls.enable` to true and `tls.certSource` to "secret", note default is "auto".
 In `ingress.className` enter "nginx".
 In `persistance.persistentVolumeClaim.registry.storageClass`, `persistence.persistentVolumeClaim.jobservice.storageClass`, `persistence.persistentVolumeClaim.database.storageClass`, `persistence.persistentVolumeClaim.redis.storageClass`, `persistence.persistentVolumeClaim.trivy.storageClass` enter `standard-rwo` this will helps us persist harbors info using gke's default storage called `standard-rwo`.
-You'll access with `https://core.harbor.sopes` later
+You'll access with `https://core.harbor.sopes` later.
+Add the secret name we created before "harbor-tls" to `tls.secret.secretName`

 4. `helm install harbor harbor -n project`, check harbor is installed by checking it pods `kubectl get pods -n project`, `kubectl get services -n project`, `kubectl get pvc -n project`